Isfahan: Public works

 City waste is processed and recycled at the Isfahan Waste Complex.

 The Isfahan Water and Sewage Company is responsible for piping water, waterworks installation and repair, maintaining sewage equipment, supervising sewage collection, and treatment and disposal of sewage in the city.

-Twenty five fire departments provide service.
+Twenty-five fire departments provide service.
 Twenty private security armed service contractors existed as of 2012.

 Human resources and public health

 As of June 2020, 65% of the population of Isfahan province had social security insurance.

 Isfahan is known as the multiple sclerosis capital of the world, due to the presence of polluting industries.

 In 2015, almost 15% of the people suffered from depression, from being cut off from the Zayandeh River, due to severe drought.
 A male empowerment/rehab center opened in 2023, followed by a female support addiction center.

 Mass surveillance

-In 2024–25, the Iranian government used the city as a testing ground for enforcing its mandatory hijab law employing cameras for surveillance and deploying government agents to report women who do not adhere to the government-approved hijab dress code.
+In 2024–25, the Iranian government used the city as a testing ground for enforcing its mandatory hijab law.
+It employed cameras for surveillance and deployed government agents to report women who do not adhere to the government-approved hijab dress code.